 So you want to improve your knowledge of Sardinia and you are not sure how to do it.
 Or you think you know the island well enough.
 Read on and test yourself with my 20 things to know before you travel to Sardinia!

 1. It’s a desert island.
 Or is it?
-From the plane you will have the impression of landing in a desert island where villages are small, far from each other and with a desert countryside in between.
-With slightly more than 1.600.000 inhabitants and an area of about 24.000 square kilometers, Sardinia (Sardegna, Italy) is possibly the Italian region with the lowest population density.
+From the plane, you will have the impression of landing on a desert island where villages are small, far from each other and with a desert countryside in between.
+With slightly more than 1.600.000 inhabitants and an area of about 24.000 square kilometres, Sardinia (Sardegna, Italy) is possibly the Italian region with the lowest population density.

 I tried it not long ago after more than 30 years of staunch refusal and I still have mixed feelings.

 4. Do we speak Italian or Spanish?
 Maybe Latin.
 You will hear a different language more similar to Spanish than Italian.
 Don’t worry, you are still in Italy, it’s just the local idiom.
 Declared official minority language by the European Union and even listed in UNESCO’s Atlas of the World’s Languages in Danger, Sardinian is a proper language.
 In fact, it bears its own dialects that change depending on the village.
 From north to south, people speaking their strict dialect might not understand each other.
 I come from the centre of Sardegna so probably mine being contaminated by all surrounding dialects allows me to understand everyone.